twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

 shellsnow, hindering by two steps any chances to notice them approaching.

+> GM intrusion
+suggestion: A PC
+moving during combat
+with the swarm trips
+on something buried
+in the shellsnow—the
+skeletal remains of a
+human, perhaps one of
+the previous explorers
+teleported here.
+It has
+4 shins and perhaps a
+piece of commonplace
+gear (such as a knife).

-### 1. 방향 잡기
+### 1. 길찾기
 This dome is located in the southeast part of the cave.
-When its door is opened, small blue lights activate in the interior, and a blue hologramlike screen appears with diagrams and strange writing.
+When its door is opened, small blue lights activate in the interior, and a *blue hologramlike screen* appears with diagrams and strange writing.
 A successful understanding numenera roll takes ten minutes and means the PC thinks this device is some sort of mapping tool, or a